eleven011/Carduino/README.md

 # Carduino
 This is an arduino-driven car project created by S3 mentors for our mentees.
-If mentees don't already have a github account now's the time to start one!
+If mentees don't already have a github account, now's the time to start one!

 ***